 The combination of vitamins, nutrients and polyphenols can be useful to promote the health of the thyroid and bones along with a preventative diet for diabetics.

-If you would rather save your money and learn how to make maple water by yourself keep reading.
-The maple water recipe below is very easy to follow.
+If you would rather save your money and learn how to make it by yourself keep reading.
+The recipe below is very easy to follow.

 - Heat to a boil and let boil for three minutes or so.

 - Let cool and refrigerate.